joelparkerhenderson/coordinated-disclosure/README.md

     * For example these are good: opening lines of communication, or providing followup information, or

-    * For example these are bad: forgetting about the issue.
+    * For example these are typically not good: forgetting about the issue.

     * Pro tip: the discoverer may choose to help or not, and also may choose to be in communication or not, and also may choose to change the arrangement if circumstances change.